 (This post contains affiliate links for your convenience.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 I only recommend stuff I use and enjoy.
 See my policy page for more information)

 When we’re out walking in the fall, sometimes I just can’t help myself.
-On returning home, I’ll find my hands are full of uniquely shaped and beautifully colored fallen leaves that either I’ve picked up or my kids have handed me.
+On returning home, I’ll find my hands are full of beautiful leaves that either I’ve picked up or my kids have handed me along the way.
 Sometimes I’ll press and dry them.
 Sometimes they dry up and crumble on the shelf where I’ve forgotten them.

 I happened to be flipping through my phone book when some pressed leaves fluttered to the floor.
 At the same moment, someone on the radio mentioned Valentine’s Day… and an idea was born!

-How to make your nature-inspired Valentine’s Day Cards:
+How to make your nature craft Valentine’s Day Cards:

 1. Go on a Leaf Hunt